...

 1. Hello Alessandro,

-Correct, at least for Swiss securities the minimum price of CHF 5 is applied.
+Correct, at least for Swiss securities the minimum price of CHF 5 applies.
 For other countries, the situation is different again - quite complex and confusing.
 In the table we have looked at an "international purchase", so we have simply left it at 0.1%.

 Many thanks for your feedback